 Option 2) Online Video Submission

-Candidates do have the choice of which part of the exam to compelte first; however, both parts must be completed to become fully qualified.
+Candidates do have the choice of which part of the exam to complete first; however, both parts must be completed to become fully qualified if taking Comprehensive exam.

 We recommend that all candidates have: